 CIVILIZATION: The Expansion Project is a game of skill for five to eighteen players covering the development of ancient civilizations from the invention of agriculture to the emergence of Rome as the dominant Mediterranean power - a span of almost 8,000 years.
-Each player leads a nation over a mapboard that stretches from the Mediterranean to India as they attempt to carve a niche for themselves and their culture.
+Each player leads a civilization over a mapboard that stretches from the Mediterranean Sea to India as they attempt to carve a niche for themselves and their culture.

 Although battles and territorial strategy are important, CIVILIZATION: The Expansion Project is not a war game because it is not won by battle or conquest.
-Instead, the object of play is to gain a level of overall advancement involving cultural, economic, political and religious factors.
+Instead, the objective of play is to gain a level of overall advancement involving cultural, economic, political and religious factors.
 Conflicts that do arise result from rivalries and shortages of land rather than from attempts to eliminate other players.
-Nomads, farmers, warriors, merchants, artisans, priests and citizens all have an essential part to play in the development of each nation's civilization.
+Nomads, farmers, warriors, merchants, artisans, priests and citizens all have an essential part to play in the development of every civilization.
 The player who most effectively balances these various outlooks will achieve the best balance and win the game.

-A game of CIVILIZATION: The Expansion Project can take from three to sixteen hours to complete.
-When this much time is not available, players should play to a fixed time limit (see 30.1 B, below) or consider playing a scenario from the Scenario Handbook (coming soon).
+A full game of CIVILIZATION: The Expansion Project can take from ten to eighteen hours to complete.
+When this much time is not available, players should play to a fixed time limit (see 30.1 B, below), possibly in combination with one of the options for playing a shorter game found in the Optional Rulebook.
+Some scenarios from the Scenario Handbook may also require less time